The Politics of Personalized News Aggregation: Introduction

 \section{Introduction}

-Recently, the idea that tech-enabled news personalization could affect political polarization has been put forward in the academia and popular press (\cite{sunstein}; \cite{filterbubble}; \cite{gentzkow}).
-This paper studies how personalized news aggregation for rational inattentive voters affects policy polarization and public opinion in an electoral competition model.
+Recently, the idea that tech-enabled news personalization could affect polarization has been put forward in the academia and popular press \citep{sunstein, filterbubble, gentzkow}.
+This paper studies how personalized news aggregation for rationally inattentive voters affects the polarization of policies and public opinion in an electoral competition model.

 Our premise is that rational demand for news aggregation in the digital era is driven by information processing costs.
-As more people get news online where the amount of available information is vastly greater than what any individual can process in a lifetime, consumers must turn to infomediaries for news aggregation, personalized based on their individual data such as demographic and psychographic attributes, digital footprints, social network positions, etc.\footnote{News aggregators (e.g., aggregator sites, social media feeds) operate by sifting through myriad online sources and directing readers to stories they might find interesting.
-They have recently gained prominence as more people get news online, from social media, and through mobile devices (\cite{matsa}).
+As the Internet and social media become important sources of information, hosting more data (2.5 quintillion bytes) than what any individual can process in a lifetime, consumers must turn to infomediaries for content aggregation, customized based on their personal data such as demographic and psychographic attributes, digital footprints, and social network positions.\footnote{In computing, an \emph{aggregator} is a client software or a web application that aggregates syndicated web content such as online newspapers, blogs, podcasts, and vlogs in one location for easy viewing.
+Prominent examples of aggregators include aggregator sites, social media feeds, and mobile news apps.
+They have recently gained prominence as more people get news online, from social media, and through mobile devices \citep{matsa}.
 The top three popular news websites in 2019: Yahoo!
 News, Google News, and Huffington Post, are all aggregators.

-See \cite{atheyetal} for background reviews. } In this paper, we abstract from the issue of information generation (e.g., original reporting), focusing instead on the role of infomediaries in aggregating available information into news that is easy to process and useful for the target audience.
+Companies that run aggregators are called \emph{infomediaries}.
+They operate by sifting through a myriad of online sources and displaying \emph{snippets} (headline+excerpt) on their platforms.
+Snippets contain coarse information and do not always generate click-throughs of the original content \citep{dellarocasetal}.
+A major revenue source for infomediaries comes from displaying ads to users while the latter are scrolling down the snippets.
+See \cite{atheyetal} for background reviews. } In this paper, we abstract from the issue of data generation (e.g., original reporting), focusing instead on the role of infomediaries in aggregating source data into news that is easy to process and useful for the target audience.